Have you heard a coin’s weight being given in “troy ounces” or “avoirdupois ounces” and wondered, “what’s the difference?!”

 It might not seem like a great difference between the two types of ounces.
 However, it does become more noticeable when you start talking about larger amounts.
 Not to mention that that’s when the real fun starts – because even though a troy ounce is more than an avoirdupois ounce, a troy pound weighs LESS than an avoirdupois pound.

 Wait – how’s that possible?
 It is because a troy pound is a specific unit, defined as 12 troy ounces.
-But under the metric system, a pound is 16 ounces.
+But under the metric system, a pound is the equivalent of 16 ounces.
 So if you measure pounds in grams:

 - 1 troy pound = 373.242 grams